trick77/ipset-blacklist/README.md

 update-blacklist.sh --cron /etc/nftables-blacklist/nftables-blacklist.conf
 ```

 Adds structured log prefixes (`info:`, `warn:`, `error:`) to all output and suppresses interactive formatting (progress dots, blank lines).
-This makes the output easier to parse in journalctl or log files.
+This makes the output easier to filter with tools like logcheck or parse in journalctl and log files.

 ## Troubleshooting